To Repeat or Not To Repeat: Insights from Scaling LLM under Token-Crisis: What Are the Key Factors Contributing to Multi-Epoch Degradation?

 \subsection{Data}

 \textbf{Insight (3): Dataset Size} In Figure~\ref{fig:repeat_token}, we investigated the impact of dataset size and the number of token repeats while keeping the total computation budget fixed.
 To further explore the importance of dataset size, we conducted another experiment where we fixed the number of token repeats and varied the dataset size.
 Specifically, we repeatedly used $2^{27}$ and $2^{29}$ tokens for $2^8$ times, corresponding to training the model with a batch size of 128 and 512 for $2^{18}$ steps.
 As depicted in Figure~\ref{fig:dataset_size}, we observed a significant overfitting phenomenon when training with $2^{27}$ tokens for $2^8$ epochs.
 However, when using $2^{29}$ tokens for the same number of training steps, the model did not experience degradation.
+Since we changed both batch size and number of tokens, to ensure a more fair comparison, we conduct another set of ablation study by fixing the batch size in Appendix~\ref{sec:ablation-bsz}.
 These results indicate that employing a larger dataset can alleviate the issue of multi-epoch degradation.

 \textbf{Insight (4): Dataset Quality} Taylor \textit{et al.} \cite{taylor2022galactica} successfully trained a 120B model on 106B tokens for 4 epochs.
 They suggest that dataset quality may be a key factor to avoid overfitting, although they did not conduct experiments to validate this hypothesis.
 As suggested in~\citep{chowdhery2022palm,touvron2023llama}, we assume Wikipedia dataset~\citep{devlin2018bert} is our high-quality dataset.
 To perform a fair comparison with the C4 dataset, we sampled approximately $2^{27}$ tokens from Wikipedia and trained the model for $2^{19}$ steps.
 Due to the differences in pre-training data usage, we directly compare the performance on a downstream task.
 As presented in Table~\ref{tbl:dataset_quality}, the model trained on a subset of Wikipedia exhibits a similar level of degradation to the model trained on a subset of C4.
 This indicates that the high-quality pre-training data from Wikipedia does not alleviate the issue of multi-epoch degradation.
 Certainly, the low quality here is relative.
 For extremely low-quality data like C4 with cleaning, the data quality will probably harm the performance.